mhaack/mh-site/content/posts/2020-09-01-home-assistant-you-have-got-mail/index.md

 ## How does it work?

 The project is build using two Xiaomi ZigBee contact sensors I had leftover.
-Our smart home setup <link> already has a ZigBee network running using a Conbee II stick.
+Our [smart home setup](/jama-villa) already has a ZigBee network running using a Conbee II stick.
 Of course, it is integrated with Home Assistant already.

 ZEICHNUG